exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/08_Entering and Modifying Data via GraphQL/04_Running Series of Mutations/index.md

 As a matter of fact, above, we have *one* mutation - `sendUserAndOrder`.
 The mutation has *two fields* - `createUser` and `createOrder`.
 That is how the *client* sees this syntax, and, sure enough, the word `mutation` is used only once, at the top, wrapping together the two *mutations* that are defined in the server GraphQL schema.

+The official [GraphQL documentation](https://graphql.org/learn/queries/) talks about Queries and Mutations from the front end point of view first.
+Then they talk about [Query and Mutation Schema Types](https://graphql.org/learn/schema/#the-query-and-mutation-types).
+Here's the clue: in the client-side terminology, Queries and Mutations are *Requests*, whereas for the backend developer - they are *Types*.
+And those are *not* the same things.

 ### Query Fields are Processed in Parallel, Mutation Fields - in Sequence

 What does this terminology twist mean for the backend developer?
 Nothing.
 Ignore it.